 Description

-It produces a large rosette of spiny leaves the first year.
+It produces a large rosette of spiny leaves in the first year.
 The plants typically germinate in the autumn after the first rains and exist as rosettes throughout the first year, forming a stout, fleshy taproot that may extend down 30 cm (12 in) or more for a food reserve.

-Most seeds germinate in autumn after the first rains, but some seeds can germinate year round under favourable moisture and temperature conditions.
+Most seeds germinate in autumn after the first rains, but some seeds can germinate year-round under favourable moisture and temperature conditions.
 Seeds that germinate in late autumn become biennials.
-But when they germinate earlier, they can behave as annuals
+But when they germinate earlier, they can behave as annuals.